Lost Left Property Policy - University Owned Accommodation

 Your responsibilities

-You are responsible for clearing all your personal belongings from your accommodation before returning room keys to reception, including your rubbish.
-Near to the end of your contract, we will send you, via email, information about departing your accommodation.
+You are responsible for clearing all your personal belongings from your accommodation, including your rubbish, before returning your room keys to reception.
+Near to the end of your undergraduate or postgraduate contract, we will email you information about departing your accommodation.
+If you have a shorter contract (such as Semester one/two) or are departing part way through your contract, you should contact your reception for further information about the departure process.

 Before you depart, you are responsible for collecting any mail or parcels which reception is holding for you.